-Looking for How to Fix (or Remake) Jam or Jelly That Turns Out Too Soft or Runny - in Metric Units in 2018?
+Looking for How to Fix (or Remake) Jam or Jelly That Turns Out Too Soft or Runny - in Metric Units in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Sometimes after you have bottled (canned) your jam, jelly, preserves, conserves, etc. and let it cool, you open a jar, only to find it hasn't set properly an d is too runny!
 If your jam or jelly turns out too soft or runny, don't despair, and don't throw it away!
 It can be fixed!
 Here's how!